astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 To put this narrative into mathematical format, we define two events: the emission of the laser flash and the detection of the returning light.
-The emission and detection of the light happen at the same position in space, so the clock is at rest with respect to the events, and therefore the time interval it measures is the proper time $dt_0$.
+The emission and detection of the light happen at the same position in space, so the clock is at rest with respect to the events.
-If the height of the train car is designated $h$, then the proper time interval will be $dt_0 = 2h/c$, since the laser beam moves at the speed of light.
+Let us designate the time interval it measures as $dt_0$.
+If the height of the train car is designated $h$, then $dt_0 = 2h/c$, since the laser beam moves at the speed of light.

 Now consider that the train is moving along horizontal tracks at a speed $v$, relative to the ground.
 Standing on the ground is another